Do you know your skin type?

 What is your skin type?

 Combination Skin — If your tissue has obvious spots of oil concentrated just in the t-zone area (the forehead, nose and chin) but not on the cheeks, then you would most likely fall into this category.Those with this skin type will often have a great deal of t-zone shine, but normal looking cheeks.
 Combination skin types need products that help balance oily areas while nourishing their dry and normal spots.
 Balance is the name of the game for this type of skin.
-Like I mentioned for oily skin, Lemongrass and Rosemary Essential Oils added to your facial care may be of great benefit.
+Like I mentioned for oily skin, rosemary and lemongrass essential oils added to your facial care may be of great benefit.

 Normal Skin — If you have normal skin, there will be just the lightest touch of oil left behind.
 Your skin is neither oily nor dry.
 It will feel comfortable to the touch and look healthy.
 People with normal skin will do well with a basic skin care routine -- whether they be fragrance free or with beneficial essential oils.

 Sensitive (AKA Troubled) Skin — Troubled or sensitive skin is delicate skin.
 It is very easily irritated.
 There are often visible blood vessels and spots of redness or irritation.
 It is very important for people with sensitive skin to avoid products containing fragrance and harsh chemicals.
-Conditions that will fall into this range are Rosacea, eczema, psoriasis and acne.
+Conditions that will fall into this range are rosacea, eczema, psoriasis and acne.
 What do these forms of troubled skin all have in common?
 Inflammation.
 Sensitive skin is typically inflamed skin.
-Make sure you are using fragrance free facial skin care.
+Make sure you are using fragrance free facial skin care, as artificial fragrance is a leading cause of skin allergies and irritation.
+All of our facial products with the exception of our toner contain and ingredient called Abyssinian Seed Oil, which is anti-inflammatory, so we have formulated with this skin type in mind.

 What if my skin falls into more than one category?